utilyre/summer/README.md

 ## Usage

-For starters, if you just run the generate command (without any arguments), it should give you the checksum of every file in your current directory.
+For starters, you can run the `generate` command on any file:

 ```
-$ summer generate
+$ summer generate foo bar
+764efa883dda1e11db47671c4a3bbd9e  foo
 081ecc5e6dd6ba0d150fc4bc0e62ec50  bar
-764efa883dda1e11db47671c4a3bbd9e  foo
-168065a0236e2e64c9c6cdd086c55f63  nested/baz
 ```

-In case you only care about certain files/directories, list those as arguments.
+Add the `-r` flag to generate checksums for directories recursively:

 ```
-$ summer generate bar nested
+$ summer generate -r bar nested
 081ecc5e6dd6ba0d150fc4bc0e62ec50  bar
 168065a0236e2e64c9c6cdd086c55f63  nested/baz
 ```

-To utilize more cores of your CPU, pass `--read-workers=n` and `--digest-workers=m` flags, where `n` and `m` are the number of workers used for each task respectively.
+To utilize more cores of your CPU, pass `--read-jobs=n` and `--digest-jobs=m` flags, where `n` and `m` are the number of jobs used for each task respectively.

 Run `summer help generate` to learn more about different flags.